Expected closing costs

 • Title Insurance

-Sellers: As we hammer out your sale, I'll not only work to get the very best sales price, but I'll also push for reduced closing costs.
-And once we've come to an agreement, I'll explain in detail the closing costs so you are aware of exactly where your money is going.
+Sellers: As we get through the details of your sale, not only will I work to get the optimal sales price, but I'll also push for reduced closing costs.
+And once we've reached an agreement, I'll fully clarify the closing costs so you are aware of exactly what you're paying for.

-Buyers: When buying a house in San Diego County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not astonished when you reach the closing appointment.
-I'll be happy to look through the LE with you, answering your questions and highlighting any estimates in question.
+Buyers: If you're purchasing a home in San Diego County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a reasonable range so you're not startled when you show up at the closing appointment.
+I'll be glad to look through the LE with you, answering your questions and highlighting any estimates that seem off.

 Got a Question?